-To protect staff and public health, state and federal health agencies recommend flushing the plumbing system in buildings where there has been lower than normal water use before reopening.
+To protect the health of returning employees, state and federal health agencies recommend flushing the plumbing system in buildings where there has been lower than normal water use before reopening.

-Buildings that have sat unoccupied for an extended time risk supplying stagnant water to staff.
-Before it reaches facilities, Bellevue Utilities tests and monitors the water quality carefully to make sure it meets safety standards.
-This includes regulating the levels of disinfectant in the water system that prevent bacteria growth.
+When buildings sit unoccupied for an extended time, harmful micro-organisms can develop in plumbing systems.
+Bellevue Utilities frequently tests and monitors the water quality to make sure it meets federal and state safety standards.
+This includes maintaining adequate levels of disinfectant in the water system to prevent bacteria growth.

-Contact Bellevue Utilities’ Water Quality Office at 425-452-7840 or email@example.com for help interpreting the guidelines.
-Staff are available 24/7 to help with water quality concerns.
+Contact Bellevue Utilities’ Water Quality Office at 425-452-7840 or O&MSupport@bellevuewa.gov for help interpreting the guidelines.
+Utilities staff are available 24/7 to help with water quality concerns.

 - Center for Disease Control: Guidance for Reopening Buildings after Prolonged Shutdown or Reduced Operation

 - Washington State Department of Health: COVID-19 Guidance for Legionella and Building Water System Closures